samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 Quickly learn how to build ambitious EmberJS 3 apps with authentication and feel comfortable doing it.

 **TL;DR:** Let’s dive into the world of **EmberJS**, a framework built so that we all can be more productive as developers.
 Easy to jump in to and easy to get started with, EmberJS is a great framework to know and understand.
 In this tutorial, we will be building an application using EmberJS 3 and then add some **trusty authentication** to it.
-You can find the repo [here](https://github.com/SarahJay55/ember-js-auth) to get the code from this tutorial.
+You can find the [GitHub repo here](https://github.com/SarahJay55/ember-js-auth) to get the code from this tutorial.

 ## EmberJS

 But which framework should I use?
 Which one would be best for me and my project?
 We get it, there are tons to choose from.
-Let’s take some time and let’s learn more about the powerful framework we like to call, EmberJS.
+Let’s take some time and let’s learn more about the powerful framework we like to call EmberJS.

 We have the new EmberJS 3.0 that was released February 14, 2018.
 There were no functionality concepts added, instead the Ember team honed in on making the framework cleaner and more focused.
 You will not have to deal with long-deprecated APIs anymore but you will see support for those legacy platforms.
 If you are already familiar with EmberJS 2.0, EmberJS 3.0 should be just fine.

 **But Who Should Use It?**

-Are you looking for a everything-included type framework?
+Are you looking for an all-inclusive style framework?
 One that you do not have to be plugging in multiple libraries to make things work?
 Ember might be for you then.
 It may save lots of time so you are not looking around, trying to make things fit just right.
 Let EmberJS do that work for you, you just start building those beautiful apps!

 ## The Five Key Concepts

-Who here has worked with AngularJS?
-ReactJS?
-VueJS?
+Who here has worked with Angular?
+AngularJS?
+React?
+Vue?
 Well then, this might look very familiar to you!
 EmberJS will be easy to understand and you’ll be making apps in no time!
 Do these things look familiar?

-  1. Routes - Being URL based, the route allows for application browsing based on the URL.
+  1. Routes - Being URL based like many modern frameworks, this allows for easy navigation whether the user is visiting the base URL for the first time, or clicking a link on the page to be routed to another page.
   2. Models - Objects that equate the data that your application shows in the user's view.
-  3. Templates - Using Handlebar Templating, it contains the HTML for the application.
+  3. Templates - Using Handlebar Templating (learn more about Handlebar Templates [here](https://handlebarsjs.com/)), it contains the HTML for the application.
-  4. Components - A template that defines how it will look and a JavaScript source file that defines how it will behave.
+  4. Components - Consisting of a JavaScript file and Handlebar Templating, components capture the data into reusable information for the application.
-  5. Controllers - Behaves like a specialized type of Component that is rendered by the router when entering a Route.
+  5. Controllers - Behaving like a specialized type of Component that is rendered by the router when entering a Route.

 These are the five key concepts when using EmberJS.
-It also provides many other things, but knowing and understanding these main five, you will be off to a good start.
+Ember also provides many other things, but knowing and understanding these main five, you will be off to a good start.

 ## Ember CLI